open-quantum-safe/oqs-demos/openssh/USAGE.md

 **In `ssh_config` (client side)**
 - `KexAlgorithms`: Comma-separated list of enabled key-exchange algorithms.
 Priority given by order.
 Names according to [this KEX naming scheme](https://github.com/open-quantum-safe/openssh#key-exchange).
 - `IdentityKey`: Path to identity key files.
 One entry for one file, can have multiple entries.
 SSH will look for those files when connecting to a host.
-Names of the key files need to be `~/.ssh/id_<SIG>` in order for them to be successfully generated. `<SIG>` is a post-quantum signature algorithm according to [this SIG naming scheme](https://github.com/open-quantum-safe/openssh#digital-signature), with every `-` replace by `_`.
+Names of the key files need to be `~/.ssh/id_<SIG>` in order for them to be successfully generated. `<SIG>` is a post-quantum signature algorithm according to [this SIG naming scheme](https://github.com/open-quantum-safe/openssh#digital-signature), with every `-` replaced by `_`.
 A list with of some possible `IdentityKey` values can be found [here](https://github.com/open-quantum-safe/oqs-demos/tree/main/openssh/ssh_config).
 - `PubkeyAcceptedKeyTypes`: Comma-separated list of identity keys the client offers to the host.
 Priority given by order.
 Note that if no corresponding `IdentityFile` is specified, this algorithm is ignored.
 - `HostKeyAlgorithms`: Comma-separated list of the host key types the client accepts from the server.
 Names according to [this SIG naming scheme](https://github.com/open-quantum-safe/openssh#digital-signature).

 **In `sshd_config` (server side)**
 - `KexAlgorithms`: Comma-separated list of enabled key-exchange algorithms.
 Priority given by order.
 Names according to [this KEX naming scheme](https://github.com/open-quantum-safe/openssh#key-exchange).
 - `HostKey`: Path to host key files.
 One entry for one file, can have multiple entries.
 SSHD will look for those files when offering a host key to a client.
-Names of the key files need to be `/opt/oqs-ssh/ssh_host_<SIG>_key` in order for them to be successfully generated. `<SIG>` is a post-quantum signature algorithm according to [this SIG naming scheme](https://github.com/open-quantum-safe/openssh#digital-signature), with every `-` replace by `_`.
+Names of the key files need to be `/opt/oqs-ssh/ssh_host_<SIG>_key` in order for them to be successfully generated. `<SIG>` is a post-quantum signature algorithm according to [this SIG naming scheme](https://github.com/open-quantum-safe/openssh#digital-signature), with every `-` replaced by `_`.
 A list with of some possible `HostKey` values can be found [here](https://github.com/open-quantum-safe/oqs-demos/tree/main/openssh/sshd_config).
 - `HostKeyAlgorithms`: Comma-separated list of the host offers to the client.
 Priority given by order.
 Note that if no corresponding `HostKey` is specified, this algorithm is ignored.
 Names according to [this SIG naming scheme](https://github.com/open-quantum-safe/openssh#digital-signature)
 - `PubkeyAcceptedKeyTypes`: Comma-separated list of public keys the host will accept from the client.